Seymour Stein: Career

-The label initially concentrated on licensing European releases with little success, until Dutch progressive rock band Focus had an international hit with the 1973 single "Hocus Pocus".
-Gottehrer left the label in 1974 to concentrate on production; Stein then focused on checking new acts in the New York clubs and on his wife's recommendation arranged for the Ramones to do a showcase, signing them in 1975.
+The label initially concentrated on licensing European releases with little success, until Dutch progressive rock band Focus had an international hit with the 1973 single "Hocus Pocus."
+Gottehrer left the label in 1974 to concentrate on production; Stein then focused on scouting new acts in the New York clubs.
+On his wife's recommendation, he arranged for the Ramones to do a showcase, signing them in 1975.
 Other signings soon followed including Talking Heads, Richard Hell & the Voidoids, the Pretenders in 1980, and foreign punk acts The Rezillos and The Saints.
 Stein signed Madonna from his hospital bed after hearing her track "Everybody" in 1982.
 Other acts signed by Sire include The Replacements, Depeche Mode, The Smiths, The Cure, Ice-T, Brian Wilson, Ministry, The Undertones, and Echo & the Bunnymen.

 Such was Stein's influence in signing and promoting the new wave genre of music that he is sometimes credited with having come up with the name as an alternative to the term "punk", which he found derogatory.
 Believing the use of the term would mean poor sales for Sire's acts who had frequently played the New York club CBGB, he launched a "Don't Call It Punk" campaign designed to replace the term with "new wave".
 That term had previously been used to refer to the French New Wave film movement of the 1960s.

 Stein was the president of Sire Records as well as vice president of Warner Bros.
 Records until his announced retirement on July 18, 2018.
 He had had a marketing and distribution deal from 1976 to 1994 and again from April 2003 until his retirement.
 He was inducted into the Rock and Roll Hall of Fame on March 14, 2005, under the lifetime-achievement category.
 On June 9, 2016, Stein was honored with the Richmond Hitmaker Award at the Songwriters Hall of Fame.